A converse theorem in half-integral weight: Introduction

+The point is, rather than being uninteresting by virtue of not having Euler products, $L$-series associated to automorphic forms on the double cover of $GL(2)$ have proved to have a profound relationship with non-metaplectic automorphic forms on $GL(2)$.
+The general consensus among the same influential voices is that these forms are interesting.

+Let's consider now the symmetric square lifting of a non-metaplectic automorphic form on $\GL(2)$ to $\GL(3)$.
+The $L$-series of this is a factor of the Rankin-Selberg convolution of this form with itself.
+The study of symmetric power liftings is at the heart of the Langlands program, and progress in this direction has, to a large extent, been made by converse theorems.
+Most notable here is the proof by Kim (see \cite{kim2003functoriality}) that the symmetric cube lifting from $\GL(2)$ to $\GL(4)$ is automorphic, which has led, as an immediate consequence, to the best progress so far toward the Ramanujan-Petersson Conjecture.
+One might ask: what is the analog of symmetric power liftings for metaplectic automorphic forms?
+The answer is that nothing whatsoever is known, but there are some tantalizing hints that the question is interesting.

+In the non-metaplectic case, the Rankin-Selberg convolution of a $\GL(2)$ form $f$ with itself is the product of the zeta function times the symmetric square $L$-series of $f$, which is also the $L$-series of an automorphic form on $\GL(4)$, namely an Eisenstein series formed by inducing the symmetric square lift of $f$ on $\GL(3)$, up to $\GL(4)$.

+In the case of the double cover of $\GL(2)$, the Rankin-Selberg convolution of a half-integral weight form with itself is an $L$-series which does not factor into a symmetric square $L$-series times a zeta function, but which nevertheless has some very interesting properties.
+If any analog of the Langlands program were to carry through to symmetric power liftings, this $L$-series, although lacking an Euler product, should correspond to some automorphic form on some group and in fact it does.
+By Waldspurger's result, the Rankin-Selberg convolution of a half-integral weight form $f$ with itself is a Dirichlet series of roughly the form

+where up to an explicit finite correction polynomial, if $d = d_{0}d_{1}^{2})$, with $d_{0}$ square free, $L\left(\frac{1}{2},F \x \chi_{d}\right) = P(d)L\left(\frac{1}{2},F \x \chi_{d_{0}}\right)$.
+In fact, this Dirichlet series is a special value of the spin $L$-function of an Eisenstein series on the double cover of $\mathrm{GSp}(4)$ formed by inducing $F$ to this group.
+If this could be proved directly, via a converse theorem, it would provide a completely different proof of Waldspurger's result.
+The original proof involves theta liftings and representation theory.

+Converse theorems on $\GL(n)$, such as Cogdell and Piatetski-Shapiro's work in 1994 (see \cite{cogdell1994converse}), and the proofs of the automorphy of the symmetric square and cube liftings have been vital ingredients in the most significant progress made to date in the Langlands program, that is, the $n = 1$ case of the study of automorphic forms on $n$-fold covers of groups.
+The study of converse theorems for metaplectic forms has great potential and this paper can be viewed as an attempt to begin to fill this gap in the literature.

 The paper is structured as follows.
 In the introduction, we set our notation and give the statement of the main theorem.
 In the second section, we quote two lemmas that we need to use for the proof of the main theorem.
 In the third section, we prove the main theorem.
-Our proof mimics that of \cite{booker2022extension}.
-In the appendicies, we derive the functional equation for the $L$-function of a half-integral weight modular form twisted by an additive character and a variant of a result of Hecke used for classical converse theorems.
+In the appendicies, we derive the functional equation for the $L$-function of a half-integral weight holomorphic form twisted by an additive character and a variant of a result of Hecke used for classical converse theorems.